xebialabs-community/xlr-docker-registry-trigger-plugin/README.md

 XL Release is set up and waiting for the new versions to appear.

+### Push new versions of a testimage ###

+Run this on your local machine.

 Pull (or build) some image from the hub.
 Example is ubuntu but you can use any image you like.
+The name `testimage` is the image that the preloaded trigger is monitoring for (see screenshot above).

 ````
 docker pull ubuntu